nbaglivo/commitment-language-talk/PITCHME.md

 @title[what]

-How many times you were in the situation when your partner says:
+How many times were you in the situation where your partner said:

 @css[fragment](Can you take the trash out?)